5 College Admission Essay Mistakes to Avoid

-Always keep the prompt in mind and make sure your essay as a whole consistently works toward addressing the prompt.
+Always keep the prompt in mind and make sure your essay works consistently as a whole.
 You don’t want to lose points because you lost focus and neglected to answer what the prompt asked of you.

 5. Forgetting to Edit – and Edit and Edit …

 Editing US college admission essays is obviously a must and seems like a “duh” tip, but it is definitely one worth repeating.
 Your college admission essay is very important, so you don’t want to let any typos or awkward language slip through.
 The best way to catch these things is to read your essay out loud — your ears will catch what your eyes might skim over.

 It’s also a great idea to have someone else read over your essay, whether its a family member or teacher.
 They’ll be able to pinpoint any misspellings or grammatical errors you might have missed.